bug400/capasm/INSTALL.md

      conda update --all

-in a terminal window (Linux and mac OS) or Anaconda Prompt (Windows).
+in a terminal window (Linux and macOS) or Anaconda Prompt (Windows).

 To start the *capasm* assembler type:

      capasm -h

-in a terminal window (Linux and mac OS) or Anaconda Prompt (Windows).
+in a terminal window (Linux and macOS) or Anaconda Prompt (Windows).
 This shows a help screen with a description of the necessary command line parameters to run the program.
 That way the other programs of the CAPASM software suite like *caplif* are invoked.